whaleymar/whalengine/src/ECS/Lib/README.md

 The main changes are:

 1. Does not rely on RTTI to make unique IDs for components/systems.
 Uses compile-time type IDs instead
-2. Single header (plus some cpp files) for a more Flecs-like API
+2. Single header (plus some cpp files) for an improved API
+3. Systems now have virtual onAdd and onDelete functions, which makes it easier to interact with non-ECS systems that interact w/ components.
+Logic for non-trivial component destructors should go in the onDelete function of a single-component system.

 ## Constraints